Valbona to Theth Hike Guide: Tips & Recommendations

 Hiking in Valbona Valley

-• Hiking season runs from May-Oct, although the cooler temps & changing colours make May/mid June/Sept ideal months to visit.
+• Hiking season runs from May-October, although the cooler temps & changing colours make May-mid June and September ideal months to visit.

 • Water sources are limited on any trail, especially in the summer when sources dry up.
 Ensure you plan appropriately and pack lots of water.
-I always recommend bringing minimum 2L in a Hydrapak.
+I always recommend bringing minimum 3L in a bladder like this.

-• If you stick to the popular hikes, trails are well-marked and easy to follow.
+• If you stick to the popular hikes, trails are generally well-marked and easy to follow.

 • The ideal length of time to spend hiking in the Albanian Alps is 3-4 nights (unless you want to explore more trails).